daliwangi/markets/README.md

 <b>INDEX / ÍNDICE</b>

-<b>.rc_mkt --</b> bash and z-shell functions to get some market data. these functions need improving. source from this file in your shell to make them available.
+<b>.rc_mkt --</b> bash and z-shell functions to get some market data. these functions need improving. source from this file to make them available in your shell.

 <b>alpha.sh</b> -- Stocks and currency rates from <alphaavantage.co>, most popular yahoo finance api alternative; get your free API key.